finos/rune-dsl/documentation/rosetta-modelling-component.md

         provision "As defined in the GRMA Seller party ..."]
 ```

-A `docReference` can also be added to an attribute of a type:
+A `docReference` can also be added to an attribute of a data type:

 ``` Haskell
 type PayerReceiver: <"Specifies the parties responsible for making and receiving payments defined by this structure.">